Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 - **Multiple EM Devices:** My ContinuuMini is back at Haken Audio for repairs, so I haven't been able to test the multiple-EM device scenario.

   If you own multiple EM-based devices, you should be able to use an instance of HC-1 for each device in the same Rack patch to control multiple devices.
-Currently, the automatic discovery will always choose the first one it finds, and you'll get a big red error display if you have more than one HC-1 on the same device.
+  The automatic discovery *should* choose a second (or third) device if there is already an HC-1 bound to the first device.
+When y Mini comes back from the shop, I'll be able to test the scenario.
+If you have more than one HC-1 on the same device you'll see a big red error display.
-You can choose another device from the EM Device button in the bottom left.
-From there, things should remain sorted out.
+  You can choose another device from the **EM Device** button in the bottom left.
+From there, things should remain sorted out, even across new Rack sessions for that patch.

 - **Factory presets:** For beta, there are no Rack module factory presets.
 Please let me know if you have something useful that comes from using Rack module presets.
+Module presets are important to use for HC-3 to save the list for use in other patches.

 - **More functionality:** I plan to add expander modules for controlling most other things on the device.
-I am *not* planning to create a complete preset editor.
+I am *not* planning to create a complete preset (matrix) editor.
 That's not really suitable for a VCV rack module and it would require additional proprietary internal information from Haken Audio.

   I am interested to hear from you what will be most important controls to include in future HC modules.